 The Data Capture Standards and associated Data Capture Guidelines define the content and format of the engineering data deliverables that result from the flood insurance study process.

-The final Data Capture Standards and the Final Data Capture Guidelines can be downloaded from the FEMA Web site at Guidelines and Specifications for Flood Hazard Mapping Partners.
+The final Data Capture Standards and the Final Data Capture Guidelines can be downloaded from the FEMA Web site at Guidelines and Standards for Flood Risk Analysis and Mapping.

 - June 2005